jaime-garvey/dsml-study-guide/Machine Learning.md

 ## Bagging

 **Bootstrap aggregating**, or  **bagging**, is a type of machine learning algorithm that is designed to improve the accuracy and stability of the model.
+[Diagram](https://www.oreilly.com/library/view/python-machine-learning/9781783555130/graphics/3547_07_06.jpg)

-1. Bootstrapping - sampling technique; Out of the 𝑛n samples in our dataset, 𝑘k samples are chosen **with replacement**.
+1. Bootstrapping - sampling technique; Out of the 𝑛 samples in our dataset, 𝑘k samples are chosen **with replacement**.
 	a.
 Without bootstapping, we may fail to generalize median of distribution (goal is to decrease variance in distribution of data)
+	b.
+As 𝑛 increases,  bootstraping will select approximately 2/3 of th
 2. Aggregating -
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTUxMTgwNjE0OSw0MjE0MDU5NDgsLTM1Mj
+eyJoaXN0b3J5IjpbLTE4MTk3ODU2MCw0MjE0MDU5NDgsLTM1Mj
 c4NDI4OSwxMjk4MTU0MTMzLDc0ODU2OTQ1NywxMjM0MzMxNjE1
 LDExMDI0MzMyMTEsLTExMDEyOTU4NDYsLTE4ODE3MzAyODksOD
 IzMjc5NDk3LC0xOTkxNzQ5NjQ5LDIwMTA3OTAwNjMsNDA0Mzg1